camunda/camunda-docs-manual/content/webapps/tasklist/accessibility.md

 ---

 It is possible to use the Tasklist only with the keyboard.
 You can use the TAB-key to navigate to the sections of the Tasklist.
-To interact with an element you have focussed, press ENTER.
+To interact with an element you have focused, press ENTER.

 # Keyboard Shortcuts